SoupyzInc/NotrealEngine/README.md

 # Notreal Engine
 An engine that has totally ~~un~~notreal capabilites.
-This is a hobby graphics engine written with C++, OpenGL, and GLFW.
+This is a wip hobby graphics engine written with C++, OpenGL, and GLFW.
 I am following the wonderful [LearnOpenGL](https://learnopengl.com/) tutorial!

 ### To-Do
 - [ ] Getting Started